KyleAMathews/react-headroom/website/pages/index.md

 </Headroom>
 ```

-Another option is to use css.
+Another option is to use CSS.
 The component has a `headroom` class as well as a `headroom--pinned` or `headroom--unpinned` depending on its pinned state.
-As css can't override inline styles, first disable the animation styles by passing in the `disableInlineStyles` prop.
-Then in your css do something like:
+As CSS can't override inline styles, first disable the animation styles by passing in the `disableInlineStyles` prop.
+Then in your CSS do something like:

 ```javascript
 .headroom {